GluuFederation/docs-oxd-prod/3.0.1/sources/index.md

 The oxd server is designed to work as a standalone service demon via sockets.
 By default, the oxd-server is restricted to `localhost`, which means oxd needs to be installed on each server hosting applications you want secured by your OP.

-With the oxd-https-extension installed, web apps can connect to oxd via https.
-This enables you to host one central oxd service for all your web applications and will result in less maintenance and easier upgrades.

 oxd exposes a simple REST API and native libraries that wrap the API for Php, Java, Python, Node, Ruby C#, and .Net.

 ### License & Billing
 oxd is commercial software licensed by Gluu.
-The billing model is $0.33 per application per day (or roughly $10 per month per application).
+The billing model is $0.33 per server per day (or roughly $10 per month per server).

 To complete the oxd-server setup you will need a valid license.
 Get your license and a $50 credit on the [oxd website](https://oxd.gluu.org).